Starting from blank

 When you build an app with AI from scratch, every prompt invents new conventions.
 Start with a foundation.

-AI coding tools like Claude Code, Cursor, and Windsurf can build your SaaS 10x faster — but only if you know how to use them right.
+AI coding tools like Claude Code, Cursor, and Windsurf can build your SaaS far faster than writing everything by hand — but only if you know how to use them right.
 This guide walks you through 5 phases from idea to shipped product, introduces vibe coding, and shows you exactly what it takes to build a production SaaS with AI.

 You can build a SaaS prototype with AI in a weekend.
 You can build an app with AI faster than ever before.
 That part is real.
 But the data tells a different story about what happens next.